maxcrees/tbl.typ/README.typ

 ```
 ````

 The two main components of this syntax are:

 - #link(<specs>)[_Format specifications_].
-This describes the layout
+This describes the layout of
-    of the table in terms of the number and style of columns for each row.
+  the table in terms of the number and style of columns for each row.

   The last line of the format specifications must end in a period (`.`).
   This is the separator between the two sections.

 - #link(<data>)[_Data_].
 This is the content that will fill each cell of the table.
 Generally every line of input in this section corresponds to a row in the table, though there are exceptions noted later.
-Cells are separated by the #link-label(`tab`) option which defaults to a #smallcaps[tab] character.
+Cells are separated by the #link-label(`tab`) option which defaults to a
-]
+  #smallcaps[tab] character.

 = Region options <options>
-#prose[

 In addition to the overall #link(<intro>)[table syntax] itself, you may specify _region options_ that control the parsing and styling of the table as a whole using a "show-everything" rule prior to the tables you would like to control.
 For example:

 ```
 #show: tbl.template.with(